+Semiconductor QDs are categorized into two types.
 In type-I QDs, the energy BG is higher in the shell material than in the core material so the electron-hole pair is confined within the core; therefore type-I QDs are used to get high photoluminescence (PL) efficiency.
-In type-II QDs, the energy levels of the valence band and the conduction band of core cross those of the shell, so some of the electrons are separated from their holes (Fig. 3a); because of this characteristic, type-II QDs can be used as energy-conversion materials in solar cells.
+In type-II QDs, the energy levels of the valence band and the conduction band of the core cross those of the shell, so some of the electrons are separated from their holes (Fig. 3a); because of this characteristic, type-II QDs can be used as energy-conversion materials in solar cells.
 Changes in the energy levels of the valence band and the conduction band of core and shell affect the charge density of electrons and holes in space.
-The change in energy levels also causes an ‘effective BG’ which is quite independent of the materials that compose the QD, so the wavelength of absorption and the PL are controllable (Fig. 3).
+The change in energy levels also causes an ‘effective BG’ which is quite independent of the material that composes the QD, so the wavelength of absorption and the PL are controllable (Fig. 3).

-Colloidal NPs that are synthesized from solution precursors have great potential due to tunability of their morphology and size.
-Morphology control of these NPs can affect their functionalities because it determines fine structures of internal energy states, carrier mobility in the particles, and exciton existence probability at a given position.
-Morphology can be controlled by adjusting their nucleation and growth steps, which start from atomic-level control.
+Colloidal NPs that are synthesized from solution precursors can be tuned in morphology and size, so they have many potential applications.
+Control of the morphology of these NPs can affect their functionalities because it determines fine structures of internal energy states, carrier mobility in the particles, and the probability that an exciton exists at a given position.
+Morphology can be controlled by adjusting their nucleation and growth steps, which start from atom-level control.
 Those reactions are usually governed by both kinetics (reactant concentration, diffusion) and thermodynamics (quantity of surfactants, temperature).
-Solution-based synthesis methods provide highly crystalline NPs with various shapes, and have noticeable advantages over typical top-down methods.
-We synthesize various types of NPs, including core/shell QDs, nanorods, nanotetrapod and nanoporous materials (Fig. 4a).
+Solution-based synthesis methods yield highly-crystalline NPs with various shapes, and have noticeable advantages over typical top-down methods.
+We synthesize various types of NPs, including core/shell QDs, nanorods, nanotetrapods and nanoporous materials (Fig. 4a).
 Also, we have reported ‘supra QDs’ (SQDs) (Fig. 4b) which are superstructures composed of hundreds of QDs (each a few nanometers in size) assembled by oriented attachments; these SQDs may have high mobility as charge carriers; and therefore show great potential to sensitize solar cells.

-Introducing a foreign atom into an as-synthesized NP causes optical, electrical, magnetic property change, in addition to composition change.
-Depending on the amount of impurity, it can be categorized into several ways.
+Introducing a foreign atom into an as-synthesized NP causes changes in optical, electrical, and magnetic properties, in addition to composition change.
+Depending on the amount of impurity, it can be categorized in several ways.
 First, we can dope semiconductor NPs in the same way that bulk materials are doped.

-Doping is the intentionally introduction of impurity atoms into a pristine semiconductor host material for the purposes of modulating its optical, electrical and magnetic properties.
+Doping is the intentional introduction of foreign atoms into a pristine semiconductor host material for the purposes of modulating its optical, electrical, and magnetic properties.
 In bulk semiconductor material, dopants ionize to lend extra electrons or holes depending on the ion’s valence.
 The spin of a transition-metal dopant can couple with orbitals of the host material.
 Owing to those features, doped semiconductors are used in semiconductor junction structures such as transistors and diodes.

-In contrast, doping in semiconductor NCs is affected by quantum confinement, so the process yields different behaviours than in bulk materials.
+In contrast, doping in semiconductor NCs is affected by quantum confinement, so the process yields different behaviors than the bulk materials show.
 Confinement of excitons in an extremely small space increases its coupling with dopant ions, and as a result amplifies the modulation of their optoelectric and magnetic properties.
 Doped NCs have potentials to be used in various fields such as memory devices, photocatalysts and bioimaging probes, in addition to semiconductor junction structures.

 Cation exchange is a method to introduce foreign atoms into a crystal lattice.
-Because bonding between atoms in semiconductors is mostly ionic, addition of new cation can eject original cations while preserving anions.
+Bonding between atoms in semiconductors is mostly ionic, so addition of new cation can eject original cations while preserving anions.
 Such transformations allow synthesis of sophisticated nanostructures such as metastable crystal structures or complex morphologies that are not easily accessible by using direct synthesis.

 By controlling the quantity of foreign ions, cation exchange can be applied to doping or synthesis of heterostructures and completely new materials.
 The exchange reaction is driven by the relative difference in the thermodynamic stabilities of the reactant and product, by circumstantial ligand complexation.
 The feasibility of a reaction can be predicted by considering exchange conditions and the solubility product and standard enthalpy of formation of materials.